LaVoCG/mozio_challenge/README.md

   - by running `flask --app ./mozioapi/mozioapi run --host=0.0.0.0`
   - or by running a docker container `docker build -t api . && docker run -it api`

-In order to run tests, this command should be run in terminal: `poetry run pytest --log-cli-level INFO`
+The required test scenario of performing a search, booking and cancellation is set up through a pytest test case. to perform the scenario, this command should be run in terminal: `poetry run pytest --log-cli-level INFO`